 Before you start on the website redesign, you need to lay out some goals to guide you, whether you are the client or you are redesigning the site yourself.

 Using some of the data you have collected about the website’s current design, you should set goals like websites that you would like to get some design cues from colors, fonts, logos, and other branding materials; stock imagery you want to use; the primary goal of the website like user registration; an increase of conversion rate by 25%; increase in user engagement; or improvement to SEO or structure of the website.

 Focus on the User Experience

 Don’t get lost in the technical details of the website redesign.
-Make sure you keep in mind your target audience.
-This kind of design is called UX (user experience) design.
+Make sure you keep in mind your target audience and create a clean website design with good UX.

 The user experience should be a priority.
 It focuses on ease of use and convenience before technical details.